 Allergy Injection Clinic

-The Student Health Center does not perform allergy testing or provide serum.
-However, students who are on desensitization program can bring their serum, along with a schedule and instruction sheet from the prescribing allergist to be administered at the health center.
-This is a free service for all eligible Caltech students and their spouses enrolled in the Student Health Center Spouse Program.
-For more information on this service, call the health center and ask to speak to any of the nurse practitioners.
+Health Services does not perform allergy testing or supply serum.
+However, students who are on a desensitization program can bring their serum, along with a schedule and instruction sheet from the prescribing allergist to be administered at Health Services.
+This is a free service for all eligible Caltech students.
+For more information on this service, call Health Services and ask to speak to any of the nurse practitioners.

-Students and spouses who use this service are asked to comply to:
+Students who use this service are asked to comply with the following guidelines:

-Clinic Rules and Policies for Students/Spouses on Desensitization Therapy
+Clinic Rules and Policies for Students on Desensitization Therapy

-- No Allergy shots are administered during school holidays, weekends or whenever the health center is closed for meetings and school related functions.
+- No Allergy shots are administered during school holidays, weekends or whenever Health Services is closed for meetings and school related functions.

-- Occasionally, consultation with your allergist by the health center staff may occur which can result to delay or alteration in your allergy schedule
+- Occasionally, consultation with your allergist by a Health Services provider may be necessary, which can result to delay or alteration in your allergy schedule

 - Respiratory tract infections within the last week, intercurrent disease with systemic symptoms within the last 3-4 days